 Good containers that will withstand years of use are a must when you’re organizing and storing your holiday ornaments.
 These ornaments will be sitting somewhere in the back of a closet or an attic for most of the year.
 Stackability is another plus.

 I prefer plastic totes.
 I’ve had mine for at least a decade and they’ve held up well.
 You can get these pretty much at any big box store or on Amazon.
-I prefer see-through totes with snap-on lids like these at Amazon.
+I prefer see-through totes with snap-on lids like these.

-I also have the totes with the lids that hinge on the box and fit together to close like the one below.
+I also have the totes with the lids that hinge at the top and fit together to close like the one below.
 It’s a bit easier to use these because you don’t have to keep track of the lid.

 Don’t use cardboard boxes.
 These will fall apart eventually and you’ll need to replace them fairly often.
 And whatever you do, don’t use bags!
 There is nothing more frustrating than having your ornaments in bags.
 You can’t stack them and they don’t hold as much which means you’ll need a ton of bags to store everything.
 I’ve done this for some of my decorations and it’s a real headache.